andis-sprinkis/swayscale/README.md

 ## Limitations

-The scaled windows of an application are contained inside a Sway instance window with the display scale applied.
+The scaled windows of a launched application are contained inside a single Sway instance window with the display scale applied.
 So are the other application windows spawned from the said application.

 ## Requirements